esgn/hdr2tfw/README.md

 # hdr2tfw

-To be executed inside a folder containing many \*.tif/*.hdr files.
+To be executed inside a directory containing many \*.tif/*.hdr files.